pverscha/phd_thesis/6-chapter_1_introduction.md

 This process is called **transcription**.
 In transcription, a section of DNA is copied into an RNA-sequence (more specifically messenger-RNA, or mRNA), which serves as a template for building proteins.

-Next, all of the necessary ingredients for the dish are gathered.
+Next, all the necessary ingredients for the dish are gathered.
 These can be thought of as the raw materials that are needed to build a protein.
 For proteins specifically, these raw materials are amino acids, which are brought to the site of protein synthesis by a molecule called transfer-RNA (or tRNA).

-Once all of the ingredients have been delivered to the construction site, the cell follows the instructions in the encoded recipe (or thus the instructions encoded by a strand of messenger-RNA, or mRNA).
+Once all the ingredients have been delivered to the construction site, the cell follows the instructions in the encoded recipe (or thus the instructions encoded by a strand of messenger-RNA, or mRNA).
 This process is called **translation**.
 In translation, this mRNA template is read by a ribosome, which assembles amino acids in the correct order to form a protein.